Diversity, Equity & Inclusion

 • Term commitment: 2-3 years depending on your HO level

-• Previous participants: Cody Carter, Steph Skala
+• Previous participants: Dr. Skala

-• If interested: Reach out Ania -and- look out for emails from ASCP when applications open (sometime in the late Spring) --- this is a legit application process, people are selected by a committee of ASCP Faculty Council members, and it’s variably competitive depending on the year and who is running against you BUT past Res Council members have a decent idea of who is stepping down and what sort of background/experience the Council is looking to recruit
+• If interested: Reach out to Ania -and- look out for emails from ASCP when applications open (sometime in the late Spring) --- this is a legit application process, people are selected by a committee of ASCP Faculty Council members, and it’s variably competitive depending on the year and who is running against you BUT past Res Council members have a decent idea of who is stepping down and what sort of background/experience the Council is looking to recruit

 • Comments: